invertase/react-native-firebase-docs/docs/core/default-app.md

 ### Android

+Add `implementation "com.google.firebase:firebase-database:16.0.1"` line in `dependencies` of you `android/app/build.gradle`.

 Add `FirebaseDatabase.getInstance().setPersistenceEnabled(true);` inside your `MainApplication.java` files `onCreate()` method.

 You also need to explicitly add the `FirebaseDatabase` import with the rest of the imports near the top of your `MainApplication.java` file: